realworldocaml/book/en/variables-and-functions.md

 OCaml distinguishes between non-recursive definitions (using `let`) and recursive definitions (using `let rec`) largely for technical
-reasons: the type-inference algorithm needs to know when a set of function definitions are mutually recursive, and for some technical reasons that don't apply to a pure language like Haskell, these have to be marked explicitly by the programmer.
+reasons: the type-inference algorithm needs to know when a set of function definitions are mutually recursive, and for reasons that don't apply to a pure language like Haskell, these have to be marked explicitly by the programmer.

 But this decision has some good effects.
 For one thing, recursive (and especially mutually recursive) definitions are harder to reason